thenativeweb/roboter/README.md

 ### The `build-client` task

-This task builds a web application and consists of several sub-task that can be configured individually.
+This task builds a web application and consists of several sub-tasks that can be configured individually.
 As this configuration is completely optional roboter will fallback to sensible default values.

 ```javascript
 task('client/build-html', {